BACON8ER-GAMER/ktlint/documentation/snapshot/docs/rules/standard.md

 ## No multi spaces

-Except in indentation and in KDoc's it is not allowed to have multiple consecutive spaces.
+Except in indentation and in KDoc's, it is not allowed to have multiple consecutive spaces.

 === "[:material-heart:](#) Ktlint"